 Students who live outside the area

 If you wish to contact the school regarding admissions, please contact Miss Parnaby (Student Records & Enrolment) in the first instance.
-Should you wish to meet with other key staff such as Mrs Knight (SENCo), Miss Bradbury (Head of Key Stage 3) or Mr Chapman (Head of Key Stage 4) please contact Mrs Harrison, the Headteacher’s PA, who will schedule an appointment.
+Should you wish to meet with other key staff such as Mrs Knight , Director of Studies for Access and Inclusion (SENCo), Miss Bradbury (Head of Key Stage 3) or Miss Temple (Head of Key Stage 4) please contact Mrs Johnson, the Headteacher’s PA, who will schedule an appointment.

 Annual admission limit

 Our admission limits are as follows:

 187 for Year 7